BrickMMO/flow-about/v1/system-v1-pitch.markdown

 ### Front-End

 There will be no front-end for this application.
 All data will be behind a student and admin login.
-There will however be a GitHub repository to store full taks descriptions in Markdown:
+There will however be a GitHub repository to store full tasks descriptions in Markdown:

 [https://github.com/BrickMMO/tasks](https://github.com/BrickMMO/tasks)